 - Financial Needs

 - Enforcement Enhancements

-- Licensing Updates
+- Licensing Proposals

+- Administrative Proposals

-NEW ISSUES
+SECTION 12 - NEW ISSUES

 The Board has identified the following issues that it requests the Legislature consider during its review of the Board.
 Enacting these requests into law will help ensure that the Board has the financial resources and enforcement tools necessary to pursue its consumer protection mission.

-The following issues are grouped into categories: Financial Needs, Enforcement Enhancements, and Licensing and Administrative Proposals.
+The requests are grouped into four categories: Financial Needs, Enforcement Enhancements, and Licensing and Administrative Proposals.